-- A. The CEO will implement a board-approved fee schedule for rental of GVR facilities.
-The CEO is authorized to waive facility rental fees in special circumstances, as deemed appropriate. - B. Damage deposits, as identified in operational policy, will be required for rentals by non-GVR members and may be required for member use depending on the nature of the member activity. - C. Members and groups composed solely of GVR Members are granted up to six no-fee private events (potlucks, parties, dances, HOA socials) per calendar year.
-These events may be scheduled every other month.
-Subsequent or more frequent private events will be subject to current rental fees.
-In all cases, kitchen or grill cleaning fees may be charged.
-Reservations for socials are limited to six hours. - 1.
-Memorial and celebration of life services for GVR Members or members of their immediate family are not subject to rental fees and do not count toward the annual limit.
+- A. The CEO is authorized to waive facility rental fees in special circumstances, as deemed appropriate. - B. Damage deposits, as identified in operational policy, will be required for rentals by non-GVR members and may be required for member use depending on the nature of the member activity. - C. Members and groups composed solely of GVR Members are not subject to a reservation fee. - 1.
+Memorial and celebration of life services for GVR Members or members of their immediate family are not subject to rental fees. - D. GVR is interested in supporting community service events, and may rent its facilities for such events whenever it is practical to do so.
+A community service event is normally sponsored by a non-profit organization or local government agency. - E. The CEO may authorize use of GVR facilities on a complimentary or fee basis for any GVR-sponsored or GVR co-sponsored event or activity.

-- 2. GVR Clubs are exempt from this annual limit. - D. GVR is interested in supporting community service events, and may rent its facilities for such events whenever it is practical to do so.
-A community service event is normally sponsored by a non-profit organization or local government agency. - E. The CEO may authorize use of GVR facilities on a complimentary or fee basis for any GVR-sponsored or GVR co-sponsored event or activity. - F. Fees may be charged to recover the cost of any specialized services, events or programs. - G. Commercial Rentals (rentals by businesses for the purpose of conducting business) are not permitted.
+- F. Fees may be charged to recover the cost of any specialized services, events or programs. - G. Commercial Rentals (rentals by businesses for the purpose of conducting business) are not permitted.